The Online Data Filter for the KM3NeT Neutrino Telescopes: Data filter

 As a result of the application of a cylinder to the selection of optical modules and the restriction of the causality relation, the neutrino telescope is pointed to a position on the sky with a field\nobreakdashes-of\nobreakdashes-view of about $0.1~\mathrm{sr}$.
 To increase the field\nobreakdashes-of\nobreakdashes-view, a grid of approximately equidistant directions is used.
 With a spacing of $10~\mathrm{deg}$, the full sky is covered using about 200 directions.\\[\baselineskip]

 To lower the energy threshold for the detection of neutrino interactions in ORCA, an additional trigger is used which is based on the shower signature.
 It requires a single L2 hit and a set of causally related L0 hits and is therefore referred to as mixed trigger.
 To limit the rate of accidental triggers, an additional processing step is introduced after step 4.
 In this step, a set of assumed vertex positions of the neutrino interactions is used.
 These are distributed according a spherical grid around the L2 hit.
-The radius of the sphere is typically set to $35~\mathrm{m}$ and the spacing between the vertices to $2~\mathrm{m}$.
+A suitable value for the radius of the sphere is $35~\mathrm{m}$ and for the spacing between the vertices $2~\mathrm{m}$.
 For a given vertex position, the propagation time of the Cherenkov light from the vertex to the optical module can be taken into account.
 The remaining distance in the causality relation is then limited to the spacing between the vertex positions.\\[\baselineskip]

-The main parameters of the data filter are summarised in table \ref{tab:trigger}.
 The different implementations of the trigger processing step are applied to the same data.
 A unique integer value is used to identify the trigger in use.
 This value is included in the event data via a corresponding bit in a trigger mask.
 When two (or more) events overlap in time, they are merged.
 The lists of hits in the cluster and in the snapshot from the different events are then combined, avoiding duplications.
 The resulting trigger mask is set to the logical OR of the underlying trigger masks.
-The number of times that an event has been merged is also included in the event data.
+The number of times that an event has been merged is also included in the event data.\\[\baselineskip]

+The main parameters of the data filter are summarised in table \ref{tab:trigger}.
+The quoted values are also suitable for the detectors that are currently in operation and can still be tuned.